Maynard Fertilizing Lawn Services

 Contact Maynard’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Maynard.
-Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
-Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
-Organic packaging, such as biodegradable paper, can be placed in yard waste collection (April–November).
+Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after triple-rinsing.
+Plastic fertilizer bags may be accepted in municipal recycling—always verify local guidelines.
+Biodegradable paper packaging can be placed in yard waste collection (April–November).
 For finished compost, Maynard offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
-In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the
+In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services for major incidents, and prevent storm drain contamination.
+Never dispose of fertilizer in regular trash, storm drains, or streets.
+Store all products securely in original, labeled containers.
+For more information and program details:

 Maynard Department of Public Works